BeChris100/osintgram4j/README.md

 having to download the JRE/JDK.
 However, if you download the latest stable release for macOS, you will have to run `osintgram4j.sh` because I do not own a MacBook nor a macOS.

 ---

+## Mods
+This is a planned feature for the future, but as of now, it currently does not support the use of Client Modifications.
+However, this also comes in Security Risks, which also involve Malware, Spyware and other malicious Software that may come into your hands.
+Always be on the lookout for any malicious Software.

+Section coming soon.

+---